 When does regeneration occur?

-If enabled, the process of regeneration is entirely automatic and occurs when the actual motor speed exceeds the demand speed as requested by the controller.
-When this happens the motor’s back EMF is greater than the output voltage from the controller, so current flows from the motor, through the controller and back into the battery.
+If enabled, the process of regeneration is entirely automatic and occurs when the actual motor speed exceeds the demand speed requested by the controller.
+When this happens the motors back EMF is greater than the output voltage from the controller, so current flows from the motor, through the controller and back into the battery.

 It is actually the battery which is doing the braking, not the controller, since the braking energy gets dumped into the battery.

 When does regen braking not work

 There is one unusual situation where you have to be wary with regen braking: for instance if you are at the top of a hill with a fully charged battery.
 The controller may overcharge the battery and it is possible that the over voltage trip fitted to some controllers may operate.

 I don’t understand!